 “No,” she muttered to herself, panic cutting off the air to breathe.

 “What’s wrong?”
 The doctor’s voice made her snap her head back in his direction.

 That’s when she realized her mistake.
 There was no shadow on her corneas: Dr. Harland’s silhouette appeared without shadows.
 To confirm her realization, she looked at Tiffany again.
 With every second, her eyes became more used to the light, and the shapes in front of her became more defined, revealing the nurse with more clarity, contrasting her dark skin from the pink scrubs she wore.
-Emily felt foolish not having realized that Tiffany was African American.
+Emily felt foolish not having realized that Tiffany was black.
 Instead, she’d falsely assumed the worst.

 “Nothing… nothing is wrong.”
 It was the truth.
 “I can see.”
 She hesitated.
 She didn’t want to complain or criticize, but her concern gained the upper hand.
 “Only…”

 “You don’t have a clear vision yet.
 It’s still blurry,” Dr. Harland guessed.

 “It’s to be expected.
 If it had only been an issue about implanting new corneas, your sight would have been restored immediately.
 But with having to repair the optic nerve too, the process takes a little longer.
 Your brain has to form new synapses to process the signals the optic nerve is sending.”

 Relief washed over her.
 “How long?”

 “It depends.
 In some patients, it takes a week, in others several.
 But in any case, your eyesight will improve with each day.”